dkarter/CCProcessing-Ruby/README.md

 CCProcessing
 ============

-CCProcessing is a demo app built by Dorian Karter as a demonstration of my coding skills
+CCProcessing is a demo app built by Dorian Karter a Software Engineer from Chicago, IL.

 ## Dependencies
 This application uses the following gems: